Reporting and Writing Basics

 - Set off controversial material, where the precise wording can be an issue, as in legal contexts.

 When using indirect (or reported) speech, instead of direct quotes, sources either say something or they do not.
 Innuendo is rarely acceptable in news reporting.
 You should never guess at what a source means.
-To write in a news story that someone hinted, implied, indicated, suggested, or signaled is to interpret someone’s actions, words, or thoughts.
+To write in a news story that someone hinted, implied, indicated, suggested, or signaled is to editorialize or interpret someone’s actions, words, or thoughts.
 This is rarely acceptable unless you have some other evidence to support the interpretation.

 Structuring the body of the story

 - Usually this is best done by building your story in blocks that follow logically.
 Try to group all the information relating to one element of your story in one block of paragraphs.
 Touching on an issue in the third paragraph and then returning to it in the eighth often confuses readers.

 - Write sequentially.
 Each sentence should connect to the next like a link in a chain.
 You make a statement, expand on it in the next paragraph, illustrate it with a quote in a third paragraph, or provide further evidence in the form of data or background in the fourth paragraph.
 Then you move on to the next “block” by using a signpost sentence.

 - Use signposts to let readers know you are moving to the next theme.
 A signpost or marker can be as simple as a “but” or it can be a short sentence which summarizes what follows.

 - Don’t leave holes or gaps in the logic.
 Connect the dots and don't assume the read can always make the leap of fact or logic with you.
 Don’t mention an element without explaining it.
 If you have just said that a merger will create the second-largest widget maker in the region, don’t make the reader wait five paragraphs before revealing who is the largest.